Jarvx200/PbInfoAPI/README.md

   * the problems can e searched by name only if they were previously indexed and searched by `id`

 ### Todo:
-  - [ ] Convert list caching to min-heap caching for problems
+  - [ ] Convert list caching to hashmap caching for problems
   - [ ] Add logging for all endpoints
   - [ ] Add admin dashboard to track usage
   - [ ] Implement key based authentication with keys that can expire/be left with no uses